ojosproject/website/news/2024/12-07-fall-wrap-24.md

 ### Software Coming Together

-Developers have been hard at work making Iris come together.
-Although we’re not yet ready to confirm it as a beta just yet, we have screenshots!
+Developers have been hard at work making Iris come together, and although we’re not yet ready to confirm it as a beta just yet, we have screenshots!

 <!-- ![medication log](@site/static/images/medication_log.png)
 ![care instructions](image.jpg)